 The community sponsors provide housing for refugee families and help with their integration into UK life, as well as aiding their access to medical and social services, arranging English language tuition and supporting them for self sufficient living and employment.

 The new government funding will be available over two years to train and support groups signing up to the community sponsorship scheme.
+The scheme opened on 1 November and applications close on 15 December.

 Home Secretary Amber Rudd expressed her delight that “the community sponsorship scheme has got off to such an excellent start”, praising the inspirational volunteers and the compassionate local authorities.
 She added: